MissInterpret/clj-pseudostream/README.md

 the Free Software Foundation, either version 2 of the License, or (at your option) any later version, with the GNU Classpath Exception which is available at https://www.gnu.org/software/classpath/license.html.

-Questions

- Is this best as a handler or middleware?

-   path-dependent

-    i.e. /content/xxxx.ext?range-params
-           ^
-           |

-  ?> Middleware to check if its progressive-download?

-  => Handler put into place by caller in its own route heirarchy